1,000+ Opportunities

 gov (hotline[at]oig[dot]doc[dot]gov) Online Hotline Complaint Form DOC Suspension and Debarment Handbook Successful Prosecutions of SBIR FWA Compliance with SBIR Program Requirements, Applicant Fraud Awareness Training Manufacturing and Technology commercialization Created September 22, 2009, Updated February 18, 2026

-Based on current listing details, eligibility includes: U. S. small businesses with 500 or fewer employees.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: U. S. small businesses with 500 or fewer employees.
+Confirm the full requirements in the official notice before applying.

 The Small Business Innovation Research (SBIR) Program for CHIPS for America – CHIPS Metrology seeks applications from eligible applicants to explore the technical merit or feasibility of an innovative idea or technology with the aim of developing a viable product or service that will be introduced to the commercial microelectronics marketplace.
 This NOFO contains multiple topics on research projects for critically needed measurement services, tools, and instrumentation; innovative manufacturing metrologies; novel assurance and provenance technologies and advanced metrology research and development (R&D) testbeds to help secure U.S. leadership in the global semiconductor industry.
 Funding Opportunity Number: 2024-SBIR-CHIPS-01.
 Assistance Listing: 11.042,11.620.
 Funding Instrument: CA. Category: ST.